Evelyn For Florida Governor 2026

 “We have enormous opportunities in Florida.
 Small businesses and entrepreneurs are central to Florida’s future and are important partners in moving Florida into its best future.
 We have a strong talent pool of young people in our schools and universities ready to build an even brighter future.

-“For these reasons and many others, including women’s rights and criminal justice reform, I feel compelled to announce my intention to run for Governor of Florida in 2026,” stated Castillo-Bach.
+“For these reasons and many others, including women’s rights and criminal justice reform, I feel compelled to run for Governor of Florida in 2026,” stated Castillo-Bach.

 Evelyn is a long-time registered Independent voter.